-Nominations for the presiding officer and vice-presiding officer of the council are made during the first meeting of the council.
+Nominations for the presiding officer, who must be a legislator, and vice-presiding officer of the council are made during the first meeting of the council after each legislative session.

 - A. To be elected, a candidate shall obtain majority vote or a majority vote in accordance with Section III(B). - B. Members shall vote for the presiding officer and vice-presiding officer by voice vote or a roll call vote.